 Other data, must be collected using survey instruments or qualitative data collection from interactions on social networks and I provide some instructions on how to collect qualitative data from your social networks here.

-I think it’s important to collect both deep data that provides a snapshot of where you are and high level data that plots trends — at least over the last month, 6 months, and year — if your social media marketing efforts extend that far.
+I think it’s important to collect both deep data that provides a snapshot of where you are and high-level data that plots trends — at least over the last month, 6 months, and year — if your social media marketing efforts extend that far.
 In plotting past data, be sure to capture and record major changes over the time span.
 For instance, if you added a new channel, Facebook made some major platform change, or Google made a major change to its search algorithm.
-In the monthly plot, you should also plot your own marketing efforts, such as a newsletter date, a new blog posts, or an important social mention.
+In the monthly plot, you should also plot your own marketing efforts, such as a newsletter date, a new blog post, or an important social mention.

 Step 4.
 Analyze Data

 Part of your analysis comes from plotting data against your marketing actions.
 You should also look at competitors marketing actions, especially their social media actions.
 As a final step, you should assess how external factors impacted your results.
 Let’s say, your competitor announced a new product or uploaded a video that went viral — your results for a few days might be off a little.
-Or, let’s say something popped in the news and keywords related to this news brought a lot more traffic to your site for a few days.
-You need to correct for these anomalies, because you’ll never reproduce them.
+Or, let’s say something popped in the news, and keywords related to this news brought a lot more traffic to your site for a few days.
+You need to correct these anomalies because you’ll never reproduce them.

 Now, look at trends from your plots.
 What are they telling you?